elegant-scipy/elegant-scipy/markdown/ch5.markdown

 io.imshow(boundaries);
 ```

+Overlaying the tiger image with the human segmentation, we can see that (unsurprisingly) this person does a pretty good job of finding the tiger.
+They have also segmented out the river bank, and a tuft of reeds.
+Nice job, human!

 ```python
 human_seg = nd.label(boundaries > 100)[0]
 io.imshow(color.label2rgb(human_seg, tiger));
 ```

+Now, let's grab our image segmentation code from chapter 3, and see how well a Python does a recognizing a tiger!

 ```python
 # Draw a region adjacency graph (RAG) - all code from Ch3